 And who exactly will be affected by this system?

-All non-EU citizens (including those who must apply for a short-stay visa but also those who don’t thanks to an agreement), will have to be registered through this system at entry.
+All non-EU citizens (including those who must apply for a short-stay visa but also those who don’t, thanks to an agreement), have to be registered through this system upon entry.

 And, on the other, it speeds up border crossing and reduces queuing time, allowing identified travelers to enter the country faster while having border officials just spend time on those who require it.

-Among all, maybe one of the most important novelties this measure brings along is that it will completely eliminate the physical stamp on your passport when traveling.
+Among all, maybe one of the most important novelties this measure brings along is that it completely eliminates the physical stamp on your passport when traveling

 Make sure to read until the end to fully understand the important consequences of this.